-Club buying can be intimidating and we have provided some questions and answers below that help to ease confusion and apprehension.
+Golf clubs buying can be intimidating and we have provided some questions and answers below that help to ease confusion and apprehension.

 Q: Driver vs Woods: What is the Difference?

 A: Drivers and fairway woods can look similar but feature some key difference that give them different playing patterns.
 Drivers are larger and have deeper faces ideal for hitting golf balls from a tee.
-Fairway woods are smaller and help players with balls on a short tee or sitting on the ground in the fairways and roughs.
+Woods are smaller and help players with balls on a short tee or sitting on the ground in the fairways and roughs.
 Drivers offer the maximum in distance and forgiveness but can be difficult to hit straight due to their longer shafts.
-Players may find that using their fairway woods can produce shots that end up in the fairway and help them shoot lower scores.
+Players may find that using their woods can produce shots that end up in the fairway and help them shoot lower scores.

 Q: What is the Difference Between a Fairway Wood and a Hybrid?
 (Fairway Wood vs Hybrid)?

-A: Fairway woods and hybrids can both be used from the teeing area and the ground.
+A: Woods and hybrids can both be used from the teeing area and the ground.
 Fairway woods often hit the golf ball higher than hybrids at similar lofts.
 Hybrids are best when they are striking golf balls from lies that involve taller grasses or bunkers.
-Having a mix of hybrids and fairway woods is the best way to ensure that your golf bag is set up for any shot you may encounter during your rounds.
+Having a mix of hybrids and woods is the best way to ensure that your golf bag is set up for any shot you may encounter during your rounds.